keramiozsoy/apache-spark-aws-101/README.md

 - Look at / (root)
 - we would like to increase storage, we are able to use Amazon EBS storage.
 - Go to EC2 Instance
 - Click running instance
 - Click section Storage
 - Click Block Devices
 - Click Volume (10 GB)
 - Edit name exising volume as
 - Click Actions -> Modify Volume
 - Increase size from 10 GiB to 32 Gib.
 - Modify.
+- Refresh Page and see 32 GiB.
+- The volume is increased but Cloud9 will not affected yet.
+- Go to EC2 Instance
+- Click running instance
+- Click Instance Stat -> Reboot Instance
 -